Paola Giometti

-Paola Giometti is a Brazilian young adult and fantasy author known for O Destino do Lobo (The Destiny of the Wolves) novel.
-In 1994, she was considered the youngest writer in Brazil with the release of the book Noite ao Amanhecer, published by Cassandra Rios.
+Paola Giometti is a Brazilian young adult and fantasy author known for the novels O Destino do Lobo (The Destiny of the Wolves) and Noite ao Amanhecer (Night At Dawn), which she published with Cassandra Rios.

 Biography

 Giometti was born in the city of São Paulo, Brazil, in 1983.
 She studied Biology at Methodist University of São Paulo.
 In 2013, she gained a Master’s degree in Pharmacology from Federal University of São Paulo, and a PhD in Natural Sciences.